MileHacker Logo

 Payment

-Most taxis accept cash; confirm credit card acceptance for longer rides.
+Most taxis receive cash; confirm credit card acceptance for longer rides.

 Rental Options

-Car, motorcycle, scooter, and bicycle rentals are available, providing flexibility for exploration beyond the immediate city center.
+Car, motorcycle, scooter, and bicycle rentals are available, providing flexibility for exploring outside of the immediate city center.

 Car Rental